AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 ======================
 MicroGridsPy models are defined, mainly, through PY files, which are both human-readable and computer-readable, and CSV files (a simple tabular format) for time series data and inputs.

 All the input files are collected inside a single directory called 'Inputs'.
-The layout of that directory typically looks roughly like this (+ denotes directories, - files):
+The layout of that directory typically looks roughly like this (> denotes directories, - files):

-* +Parameters
+* >Parameters

        * -Parameters.dat

-* +Time Series
+* >Time Series

        * -Demand.csv
        * -RES Time Series.csv